 If you’ve never tried Airbnb before, you can get $40 in travel credit if you sign-up through my link.
 I’ve stayed in Airbnbs in 20 countries and dozens of cities around the world.
 What I like best (besides the local feel and connection it provides) is that it is always a money saver because I choose places that have kitchens so there is no need to eat out for every meal.
 Most hosts provide coffee, tea, and/or other complimentary treats to make your stay comfortable.
 Be sure to read guest reviews and house rules.
 Remember that you’re not staying in a hotel.
 Treat the places you stay with respect.

 *Disclosure: Book images above are Amazon affiliate links.
-If you are in the U.S. and decide to make a purchase via an Amazon link, I may receive a small commission, and you’ll be helping this website survive and thrive by adding a few cents to my coffee budget (at no additional cost to you). 😊
+If you decide to make a purchase via an Amazon link, I may receive a small commission, and you’ll be helping this website survive and thrive by adding a few cents to my coffee budget (at no additional cost to you). 😊

 Thanks for visiting!